UW-CSE-455-2020SP/homeworks/src/hw3/README.md

         return combine;
     }

 So we'll find the corner points in an image using a Harris corner detector.
 Then we'll match together the descriptors of those corners.
 We'll use RANSAC to estimate a homography from one image to the other.
-Finally, we'll stitch together the images using this homography.
+Finally, we'll stitch together the images using this homography. **Note**: We don't have any tests to check the correctness of most of the functions, we will check them manually.

 ## 1. Harris corner detection ##